Pypion/project-graphite/README.md

 ## Branches

 ### dev
 Development branch.
+All pre-alpha development and alpha testing happens here.<br/>
-All pull requests must be made to the dev branch.<br/>
+Pull requests must be made to the dev branch.<br/>

 ### beta
 Beta branch.
 All beta testing of the software happens here.<br/>